-Over 500 students, also known as English Language Learners or ELLs, receive ESL services in the Davenport Community School District.
-There are ESL intensive programs at the following eight schools:
+Over 490 students, also known as English Language Learners or ELLs, receive ESL services in the Davenport Community School District.
+During the 2015-2016 school year, there will be ESL intensive programs at eight schools.

 The schools above provide intensive ESL programs to their English Language Learners, delivered by specially trained ESL teachers and paraeducators.
 Instruction varies individually according to language proficiency and academic needs.
 Below is a comparison of the intensive ESL programs with other schools in the district.

 Other Regional Schools

 - All families with students enrolled in the Davenport School District complete a home language survey.

 - When a language other than English is listed as the home language, and/or the child was born outside of the U.S., an ESL teacher will administer an assessment to determine if ESL services are needed.

 - After the assessment, the ESL teacher will determine the student’s level of English proficiency and discuss the academic options with the family.